altmp/altv-js-module-v2/docs/js-bindings.md

 To use logging in a bindings file, make sure that file calls `requireBinding("shared/logging.js")` before, so that alt.log is available.

 After the next compilation of the project, the binding will automatically be compiled and evaluated on resource start and show the errors if there are any.

+### Compatibility bindings

+Bindings that should only be run in v1 compatibility mode should go into the `compatibility` subfolder in their respective scope.

+The module automatically checks whether a binding is in this folder and compatibility mode is enabled, and if it is not, the binding is not loaded.

 ## Binding names